swiss/e-collecting-hackathon-team12/README.md

 - Added auditing features to the Export, Import, and Consultation tabs; improved overall audit workflow.
 - Various UI optimizations.

+## 09.12.25
+- Properly linked backend organisation data to front-end via post-code maping
+- Couple of ui fixes
+- Added application reset button
+- Added version number

 # TODO
+- add more data to back-end to not have to assume front-end input is valid
 - Implement demo e-id infra
 - Rework the initiative editor to be more intuitive
 - Create commune–postal code mapping database so we are not filtering stuff by post code anymore but referencing this DB.